api3dao/signed-api/packages/api/README.md

 The API provides the following endpoints:

-- `POST /`: Upsert batch of signed data.
+- `POST /`: Insert a batch of signed data.
+  - The batch is validated for consistency and data integrity errors.
+If there is any issue during this step, the whole batch is rejected.
+Otherwise the batch is accepted.
-- `GET /{airnode}`: Retrieve signed data for the airnode.
+- `GET /{endpoint-name}/{airnode}`: Retrieve signed data for the Airnode respecting the endpoint configuration.
+  - Only returns the freshest signed data available for the given Airnode, respecting the configured endpoint delay.
-- `GET /`: Retrieve list of all available airnode address.
+- `GET /`: Retrieve list of all available Airnode address.
+  - Returns all Airnode addresses for which there is signed data.
+It is possible that this data cannot be shown by the delayed endpoints (in case the data is too fresh and there is not an older alternative).

 ## Local development